StephenCleary/blog-stephencleary-dotcom/blog/_posts/2016-11-03-ziparchive-on-write-only-streams.md

 }
 {% endhighlight %}

-This code *should* work, but it will actually fail (os of .NET 4.6.2).
+This code *should* work, but it will actually fail (as of .NET 4.6.2).
 It will throw a `NotSupportedException` from within the `PushStreamContent` callback, so it's annoying to find and debug.

 Here's the problem: